opensciencegrid/StashCache/docs/admin/install.md

 # Installation Guide

 This document describes how to install a StashCache service (Origin or Cache).
 The installation utilizes XRootD and HTCondor for file storage and monitoring, respectively.
+The role of the Origin and Cache is different, following explanation may help to decide when would you need to install which:

+* [StashCache cache](admin/configure-cache.md): role of **"cache"** server is to keep data cached and immediately available (via [stashcp](https://support.opensciencegrid.org/support/solutions/articles/12000002775-transferring-data-with-stashcach))within Stash federation (without re-transfering from "origin").
+* [StashCache origin](admin/configure-origin.md): **"origin"** is data server to host files locally and serve them to users upon transfer request (via [stashcp](https://support.opensciencegrid.org/support/solutions/articles/12000002775-transferring-data-with-stashcach)) unless data are already cached.

 ---

-## Installation pre-requisities
+## Installation pre-requisities for Origin and Cache

 Before starting the installation process, consider the following mandatory points: